Understanding Einstein’s Special Relativity Physics

 Disagreement between Abel and Bar on the sequence of events

-For Abel, event G happens before H, but Bar sees H happen before G, at and respectively on her timeline, points that we identify by using light beams from G (as Abel sees it) to on Bar’s timeline, and from H (as Abel sees it) to on Bar’s timeline.
+For Abel, event G happens before H; Bar, however, sees H happen before G, at and respectively on her timeline, points that we identify by using light beams from G (as Abel sees it) to on Bar’s timeline, and from H (as Abel sees it) to on Bar’s timeline.

 NB For Abel, G & H are spacelike separated.
-We will see that for two events with timelike separation, all observers must agree on the order of such events.
+We will see in the next sections that for two events with timelike separation (i.e. a light ray can travel between them), all observers must agree on their order.
 For spacelike separation, they can disagree, as we have seen.

 img_5858-1

-All observers agree that event E occurs after O, because they can see the torch pressed at O and the beam arrive at E; similarly for any event E’ inside the light cone.
-Breakfast at O and lunch at E’ is observable by all observers, even if the time between them is different for different observers.
+All observers agree that event E on the forward light cone occurs after O, because they can see the torch pressed at O and the beam arrive at E. They will also agree on any event E’ inside the forward light cone at O. The sequencing of breakfast at O and lunch at E’ is observable by all observers, even if the duration between them is different for different observers.

 Relative past and future